The Goldman Sachs Group v. Sjunde Ap-Fonden

 AMG believes that separately managed accounts should be provided an account-level MTA of $100,000 or $50,000 to reduce de minimis transfers of collateral that will burden the financial system, clients, dealers and custodians without any corresponding furtherance of the goals intended by the uncleared swap margin rules.
 The absence of relief will mean that pension plans, endowments and other institutional clients and the financial institutions that face them will incur higher costs to use uncleared derivatives than was intended under the rules and without any added benefit to the rules’ regulatory aims.

-SIFMA provided comments to the U.S. Securities and Exchange Commission (SEC) on recommendations for reforms to the Consolidated Audit Trail…
+SIFMA and SIFMA AMG provided comments to the U.S. Securities and Exchange Commission (SEC) requesting that the SEC take necessary steps…